PearInc/PearDownloader.js/docs/get-started.md

 ## Build

-PearPlayer works great with [browserify](http://browserify.org/), which lets you use [node.js](http://nodejs.org/) style `require()` to organize your browser code, and load packages installed by [npm](https://npmjs.org/).
+PearDownloader works great with [browserify](http://browserify.org/), which lets you use [node.js](http://nodejs.org/) style `require()` to organize your browser code, and load packages installed by [npm](https://npmjs.org/).